-The Uintas are located just a short distance from town, and they contain the most extensive wilderness area (500,000 acres) in the lower 48 states.
-These rugged mountains offer a more contiguous area above tree line than most other ranges in the US.
-Numerous lakes dot the landscape here and offer excellent trout fishing opportunities.
+The Uintas are located just 20 miles from town and contain the most extensive wilderness area (500,000 acres) in the lower 48 states, and the only major mountain range running east-west in the US.
+Plentiful alpine lakes dot the landscape here and offer excellent trout fishing (and if you can bear the mountain water – swimming!) opportunities.
 If you are looking for day hikes, then head to the western part of the range.
 Most of the trails here are relatively easy to navigate and many summits are within reach.
 The wilderness part of the range offers remote backpacking adventures in a rugged landscape for those looking to get away from it all.
 Most of the peaks here can’t be done in one day, but all of the peaks over 13,000’ in Utah are located in this part of the range.
 The eastern section of the range holds many summits that are easily accessed in a day, and while many of the trails aren’t marked, the routes are often easy to follow.
 Stop by the US Forest Service ranger station in Kamas, on the way to the Uintas, for maps and information.
-Other good hiking areas include Kings Peak, Tokewanna Peak and Timpanogos.
-Our local bike shops will be happy to share information about their favorite hikes with you.

-Park City Lodging has connections to the best guides in the area like White Pine Touring and All Seasons Adventures.
-These guides will help you we have the very best experience in this mountain paradise.
+With such extensive hiking opportunities in and around Park City, the best way to get your bearings is to treat yourself to a guided hike.
+Park City Lodging has teamed up with the best guides in the area to ensure you have the very best experience in this mountain paradise.
 Whether you are one person or a group of 100, a youngster or young at heart, your outdoor adventure is here.

 White Pine Touring

 White Pine Touring offers discounts on guided tours for Park City Lodging guests.
 Inquire when you book your reservation or upon check-in for discounts.